-- Have an escape plan, which you practice and make sure all members of your household know what it is.
+- Have an escape plan, which you practice and make sure all those living with you know what it is.

-- Keep communal areas and balconies clear so they don’t block your escape and cause a fire risk.
+- Keep communal areas and balconies clear from combustible materials and items so they don’t block your escape and cause a fire risk.

 - Always keep door and window keys where everyone can find them.

-If there is a fire in another part of the building:
+If there is a fire in another part of the block of flats

-- If you are in the communal parts of the building leave and call 999.
+- If you’re in a communal area of the building, leave and call 999.

-- However if you are unsure, feel unsafe, can see flames or smell smoke then leave your flat and exit the building.
+- However, if you’re unsure, feel unsafe, can see flames or smell smoke then leave your flat and exit the building.

 In the event of a fire call 999, and use the stairs not lifts to escape.
 If your escape route is not clear then find a safe room, close the door and block any gaps until help arrives.